Bill Cosby Loses Appeal Of Sexual Assault Conviction

 - Whether the complaint should have been dismissed based on a 2005 agreement with a prosecutor;

-- Whether details from Cosby's deposition about his possession and distribution of Quaaludes to women in the 1970s should have been allowed;
+- Whether details from Cosby's deposition about his possession and distribution of quaaludes to women in the 1970s should have been allowed;

 The Superior Court rejected Cosby's assertions, laying out its reasoning in a 94-page opinion that backed the lower court's handling of the case, from the decision to allow evidence of prior bad acts to the way the judge impaneled and instructed the jury.